peter88213/novelyst_collection/docs/template/index.md

 - Show a tree with series and books.
 - Each book can stand alone, or belong to a series.
-- Show book/series title and desctiption.
+- Show book/series title and description.
 - Load the selected book into novelyst by double-click.
 - Handle multiple collections, represented by XML files with the extension *.pwc*.